shorebirdtech/handbook/src/content/docs/company.md

 ---
-title: Company
+title: Shorebird
-description: Shorebird company
+description: Shorebird as a company
 template: doc
 ---

-# Shorebird

 Shorebird (legally Code Town, Inc) is a Delaware C Corp, founded to foster adoption of multi-platform development globally.
 We were founded by some of the